zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public int EnableDualStreamMode(bool enabled);
 ```

-This method sets the stream mode: Single- (default) or dual-stream, which is only applicable when you set the channel profile as command mode when calling `setChannelProfile`.
+This method sets the stream mode: Single-stream (default) or dual-stream, which is only applicable when you set the channel profile as command mode when calling the `setChannelProfile` method.

 <table>
 <colgroup>